-- 10.1 All staff are made aware of indicators that children are at risk from or are involved with serious violent crime.
-These include increased absence, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
-Unexplained gifts could also indicate that children have been approached by or are involved with individuals associated with criminal gangs. - 10.2 All staff are made be aware of the range of risk factors which increase the likelihood of involvement in serious violence, such as being male, having been frequently absent or permanently excluded from school, having experienced maltreatment and having been involved in offending, such as theft or robbery.
+- 11.1 All staff are made aware of indicators that children are at risk from or are involved with serious violent crime.
+These include increased absence, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of mental health difficulties, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
+Unexplained gifts could also indicate that children have been approached by or are involved with individuals associated with criminal gangs. - 11.2 All staff are made be aware of the range of risk factors which increase the likelihood of involvement in serious violence, such as being male, having been frequently absent or permanently excluded from school, having experienced maltreatment and having been involved in offending, such as theft or robbery.

-11 Child Criminal Exploitation (CCE) and Child Sexual Exploitation (CSE)
+12 Child Criminal Exploitation (CCE) and Child Sexual Exploitation (CSE)

-11.1 Both CCE and CSE are forms of abuse and both occur where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into taking part in sexual or criminal activity in exchange for something the victim needs or wants, and/or for the financial advantage or increased status of the perpetrator or facilitator and/or through violence or the threat of violence.
+12.1 Both CCE and CSE are forms of abuse and both occur where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into taking part in sexual or criminal activity and may involve an exchange for something the victim needs or wants, and/or for the financial advantage or increased status of the perpetrator or facilitator and/or through violence or the threat of violence.
 This power imbalance can be due to a range of factors, including:

-- 11.1.1 Age
+12.1.1 Age

-- 11.1.2 Gender
+12.1.2 Gender

-- 11.1.3 Sexual identity

-- 11.1.4 Cognitive ability
+- 12.1.3 Sexual identity - 12.1.4 Cognitive ability

-- 11.1.5 Physical strength
+12.1.5 Physical strength

-- 11.1.6 Status

-- 11.1.7 Access to economic or other resources

-- 11.2 The abuse can be perpetrated by individuals or groups, males or females, and children or adults.
+- 12.1.6 Status - 12.1.7 Access to economic or other resources - 12.2 The abuse can be perpetrated by individuals or groups, males or females, and children or adults.
 They can be one-off occurrences or a series of incidents over time and may or may not involve force or violence.
 Exploitation can be physical and take place online.

-11.3 Child Criminal Exploitation (CCE)
+12.3 Child Criminal Exploitation (CCE)

-- 11.3.1 CCE can include children being forced or manipulated into transporting drugs or money through county lines, working in cannabis factories, shoplifting or pickpocketing, being forced or manipulated into committing vehicle crime or threatening/committing serious violence to others. - 11.3.2 Children can become trapped by this exploitation as perpetrators can threaten victims (and their families) with violence or entrap and coerce them into debt.
-They may be coerced into carrying weapons such as knives or carry a knife for a sense of protection. - 11.3.3 Children involved in criminal exploitation often commit crimes themselves.
-They may still have been criminally exploited even if the activity appears to be something they have agreed or consented to. - 11.3.4 It is important to note that the experience of girls who are criminally exploited can be very different to that of boys and both boys and girls being criminally exploited may be at higher risk of sexual exploitation.
+- 12.3.1 CCE can include children being forced or manipulated into transporting drugs or money through county lines, working in cannabis factories, shoplifting or pickpocketing, being forced or manipulated into committing vehicle crime or threatening/committing serious violence to others. - 12.3.2 Children can become trapped by this exploitation as perpetrators can threaten victims (and their families) with violence or entrap and coerce them into debt.
+They may be coerced into carrying weapons such as knives or carry a knife for a sense of protection. - 12.3.3 Children involved in criminal exploitation often commit crimes themselves.
+They may still have been criminally exploited even if the activity appears to be something they have agreed or consented to. - 12.3.4 It is important to note that the experience of girls who are criminally exploited can be very different to that of boys and both boys and girls being criminally exploited may be at higher risk of sexual exploitation.

-11.4 CCE Indicators
+12.4 CCE Indicators

-- 11.4.1 CCE indicators can include children who: - (a) appear with unexplained gifts or new possessions - (b) associate with other young people involved in exploitation - (c) suffer from changes in emotional well-being - (d) misuse drugs or alcohol - (e) go missing for periods of time or regular return home late - (f) regularly miss school or education or do not take part in education
+- 12.4.1 CCE indicators can include children who: - (a) appear with unexplained gifts or new possessions - (b) associate with other young people involved in exploitation - (c) suffer from changes in emotional well-being - (d) misuse drugs or alcohol - (e) go missing for periods of time or regular return home late - (f) regularly or increasingly miss school or education or do not take part in education

-11.5 Child Sexual Exploitation (CSE)
+12.5 Child Sexual Exploitation (CSE)